allo-protocol/allo-v2/generated-docs/contracts/core/interfaces/IStrategy.md

 function registerRecipient(bytes _data, address _sender) external payable returns (address)
 ```

-Registers a recipient.
+This will register a recipient, set their status (and any other strategy specific values), and         return the ID of the recipient.

-*Registers a recipient and returns the ID of the recipient.
-The encoded &#39;_data&#39; will be determined by the      strategy implementation.
-Only &#39;Allo&#39; contract can call this when it is initialized.*
+*Able to change status all the way up to &#39;Accepted&#39;, or to &#39;Pending&#39; and if there are more steps, additional      functions should be added to allow the owner to check this.
+The owner could also check attestations directly      and then accept for instance.
+The &#39;_data&#39; will be determined by the strategy implementation.*

 #### Parameters